 Will you allow God to clean up your speech?

-4. Talking dirty doesn't encourage people to turn their backs on sin and the world and trust Christ.
-Hypocrisy isn't Biblical evangelism.
+4. Talking dirty doesn't encourage people to repent of sin and trust Christ.
+Modeling hypocrisy is not biblical evangelism.

 5. We do not need to talk dirty to be culturally relevant.

 6. Christians are not chameleons, changing colors to blend with the culture.
-We are to be lights for Christ in the world, noticed and set apart because our actions and words are different.
+We are to be lights for Christ in a dark and sinful world, noticed and set apart because our actions and words are different.

 What does the Bible say